 Off-trail walks and hikes require good mobility and stability as the terrain is rocky and uneven.
 Generally, our walks are a few miles in length, although there is the possibility of additional, longer hikes for those who desire.
 The kayak trips tend to be casual, slowly cruising the coastline taking in the views, covering perhaps an average of 5 miles per trip while supported by a Zodiac following us.
 Again, longer trips may be available for those who desire.
 All activities are optional, and alternate options may be available at varying levels of physical demand depending on weather and safety.
 You must be able to walk at least 2 miles over uneven, rough ground to participate in this trip.
-Please refer to this page for the explicit physical requirements of our Greenland adventure.
+Please click here for the explicit physical requirements of our Greenland adventure.

 We generally use double kayaks on this adventure (although we keep a couple singles on hand) and match guests with traveling companions or by ability.
 Each kayak excursion includes a kayak guide and a support boat, as well as an Expedition Leader or two, depending on how many guests participate.

 The water can be smooth or choppy in East Greenland, depending on the weather and season.
 Much of the trip’s transportation is by boat or Zodiac, so if you are prone to seasickness it is recommended that you bring medication or preferred remedy as a precaution.

 No. We keep the doors on for our helicopter flights in Greenland.